-In developing the Limited English Proficiency Plan, the Florida-Alabama TPO has identified resources for potential recipients and associated costs for services.
+In developing the Limited English Proficiency Plan, the Bay County TPO has identified resources for potential recipients and associated costs for services.
 The organization maintains a file with specific contact information for service providers and volunteer-based programs, allowing timely updates.
 Cost are often determined by the type and scope of services provided.
 As a result, some resources list "indeterminable" as an associated cost until a specific project is identified.

-Resources and Associated Cost

-Resource Associated Cost Application

-Translation \$29.00 per page Translation services for standard forms and

-(General) estimate documents.

-Outside services and bilingual staff

-Interpretation \$75-\$100 per hour Services for public meetings.

-Services minimum of 2 hours Outside services and bilingual staff

-Notice Indeterminable Notification of availability of free language services to

-LEP persons is included within meeting notices.

-Notification is also sent to other language

-publications in the TPO area.

-"I Speak" Cards Printing Cost, Vary "I Speak" cards are available at all outreach events

-and public meetings.
+Resources and Associated Cost Resource Associated Cost Application Translation (General) \$29.00 per page estimate Translation services for standard forms and documentsOutside services and bilingual staff Interpretation Services \$75-\$100 per hour Minimum of 2 hours Services for public meetingsOutside services and bilingual staff Notice Indeterminable Notification of availability of free language services to LEP persons is included within meeting notices.
+Notification is also sent to other language publications in the TPO area.
+"I Speak" Cards Printing Cost, Vary "I Speak" cards are available at all outreach events and public meetings.